louly-me/dipesh.github.io/content/authors/admin/_index.md

 ## About Me

-Dipesh Kunwar is an Aerospace Engineer with a Bachelor's degree from Tribhuvan University, Institute of Engineering, Pulchowk Campus, specializing in aerospace systems design, UAV desgn, and sustainable propulsion powertrains.
-A Tribhuvan University silver medalist, he bring experience in engineering design, aircraft performance, and flight operations.
+Dipesh Kunwar is an Aerospace Engineer with a Bachelor's degree from Tribhuvan University, Institute of Engineering, Pulchowk Campus.
+With previous expriences in UAV systems, aircraft performance and flight operations his research work spans along aerospace systems design, design optimization, and sustainable propulsion powertrains.